Code-Institute-Submissions/farescalculator/README.md

     - Calculate Fares
         This is a popup that allows the user provide us with the necessary parameters to calculate the fare and present it on screen.
     - View Timetables
-        This a table presentation of the Stops with the scheduled times can be easily seen.
+        This a table presentation of the Stops where the scheduled times can be easily seen.
         On a Mobile device this wide table has a scrolling feature so that the Stops stay fixed.
-        The User can also choose the change the direction of travel by clicking the Change Direction button.
+        The User can also choose to change the direction of travel by clicking the Change Direction button.
     - Download a PDF version of the route.
         On a Mobile device a download notice will typically appear.
         On larger devices typically the user can view the pdf and download using the browser download feature.
-        The download PDF button opens in a new tab (future versions will decide this based on a provided accessibilty option as a new tab can confusing to screen readers etc.)
+        The download PDF button opens in a new tab (future versions will decide this based on a provided accessibilty option as a new tab can be confusing to screen readers etc.)

-- There is a New Search button available in the header at all times to enable the user to return to index.html (Home).
+- There is a New Search button available in the header at all times to enable the user to return to index.html (New Search).
-- Using json files allows for this site to dynamically generate pertinent information to a user.
+- Using json files allows for this site to dynamically generate pertinent information to a users requirements.

 ## User Stories